Metal Weight Calculator

 Rectangular metal profile

 Rectangular metal profiles are used very often in construction due their good ability to resist forces from all directions.
 We currently only support purely rectangular profiles with straight angles only.
 The added dimension in comparison to a rectangular bar is the profile thickness.
+The metal weight is again simply the volume times the metal density.

 U-profile (U-channel, C-channel)